 - People who have been convicted of domestic violence or have a restraining order by a spouse/ partner could not buy guns.

 - People who are mentally ill could not buy guns.

-- Firearms only meant to kill people should be banned.
-Limit high capacity magazines and repeating clips.
+- Assault weapons should be banned.
+Limit high capacity magazines and clips.

 - Silencers should be illegal.
 What if the people in Las Vegas couldn’t hear the guns over the music?